GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Click on `Add new provider`

-1. Enter a display name for the provider (e.g "Yahoo!", "Windows Live", "4 Square", etc.)
+1. Enter a display name for the provider (e.g "Yahoo!", "Windows Live", "Foursquare", etc.)

 1. In `type` choose "oauth"